Onguday: History

 It was founded in 1626.
 In 1856-1857, the camp-settlement of the Altai spiritual mission of the Russian Orthodox Church was founded.
 In 1860, the first school was opened, for which a building was built in 1881.
 In 1879, the Assumption Church was built and consecrated in 1881.
 In 1908 the Church of St. Innocent of Irkutsk was built.
 In 1910, about 800 people lived in the village.

 Climate

-Onguday has a monsoon-influenced humid continental climate (Köppen climate classification Dwb) with warm, humid summers and severely cold, dry winters.
-The warmest month of the year is July, when the average temperature is +16.9 C, the highest temperature recorded being +39.7 C. The coldest month of the year is January, when the average temperature is −19.5 C, with the record low of −43.9 C.
+Onguday has a monsoon-influenced humid continental climate (Köppen Dwb) with warm, damp summers and frigid, dry winters.
+The warmest month is July, when the average temperature is, the highest temperature recorded being +39.7 C. The coldest month of the year is January, when the average temperature is −19.5 C, with the record low of −43.9 C.